 The identity of any lawyer, judge or family member who requests assistance through the program for themselves or others is kept strictly confidential.

-LJAP services are available to ALL attorneys, Judges, law students, and bar applicants
+LJAP services are available to ALL attorneys, Judges, law students, bar applicants, law staff and families.

 LJAP ≠ The MS Board of Bar Admissions